Chèvre (Goat Cheese) vs Mascarpone Cheese

 Mascarpone is a creamy, soft Italian cheese made from cream, coagulated by the addition of citric acid or acetic acid.
 It has a very rich, buttery texture and a slightly sweet taste.
 Mascarpone is a key ingredient in desserts like tiramisu and can also be used in dips, spreads, and sauces.

-Chèvre (Goat Cheese) comes from France.
-Mascarpone Cheese originated from Italy.
+• Origin: Chèvre (Goat Cheese) (France), Mascarpone Cheese (Italy)

 Chèvre (Goat Cheese) Mascarpone Cheese